 The Court of Special Appeals affirmed on all counts except the negligence claim grounded in allegations of improper preparatory instruction of the spotter.
-The court’s reasoning was that the Plaintiff did not know the spotters were improperly trained, and because their improper training presented an enhanced risk not normally incidental to power lifting, Plaintiff could not have assumed the risk.
+The court’s reasoning was that the Plaintiff did not know the spotters were improperly trained, and because their improper training presented an enhanced risk not normally incidental to powerlifting, Plaintiff could not have assumed the risk.

 The Plaintiff also made an argument that resonated with the Maryland Court of Special Appeals: the spotters’ improper training created an enhanced risk that is not normally incident to powerlifting.
-The court rejected this argument, because allegations of mere negligence are not enough; under Maryland law, the enhanced risk doctrine does not apply unless the conduct is reckless or intentional.
+The court rejected this argument because allegations of mere negligence are not enough; under Maryland law, the enhanced risk doctrine does not apply unless the conduct is reckless or intentional.

 Our courts, like almost every court around the country, look to put a lid on standard negligence claims in the participant sports context for practical reasons: a flood of suits would follow, many against uninsured defendants.
-Many jurisdictions have heightened standards for participant sports injuries, at least in contact sports, requiring wanton, reckless or intentional conduct to bring a cause of action.
+Many jurisdictions have heightened standards for participant sports injuries, at least in contact sports, requiring wanton, reckless, or intentional conduct to bring a cause of action.
 Maryland does not have such a law: we bundle participant sports problems and deliver them at the doorstep of assumption of the risk.
 The problem this causes is that the assumption of the risk doctrine becomes broader than it should be.
-Now, this same law will be applied to non-participant sports cases.
+Now, this same law will apply to non-participant sports cases.